20 Mexican Slang Words You Need to Know Before You Travel

 Mexico is a great option.
 It’s close to the States, it’s cheap and it has great food and a lot of fiestas!
 All you need to know are a few Mexican slang words and you’ll be ready to mingle with the locals.

-In this post, we’ll learn about the origins of Spanish in Mexico, why it has so many words that don’t exist in other Spanish-speaking countries, and some of the most widely used Mexican slang words.
+In this post, we’ll learn about the origins of Spanish in Mexico, why it has so many words that don’t exist in other Spanish-speaking countries, and some of the most widely used Mexican slang words (and I should know, as a Mexican citizen!).

 Traveling to México